Keeping children safe in our schools

-- with a Deputy Designated Safeguarding Leader: Margaret Rees (in term time), Keri Rose (2 year olds) or Zena Piperdy (in Playscheme)
+- with a Deputy Designated Safeguarding Leader: Nalinee Sabaroche or Margaret Rees (in term time), Amanda Nwaiwu (during Playscheme)

 If your concern is about a member of staff:

-- talk to Helen Currie or at Church Hill Pat English (Senior Teacher) and at Low Hall, Margaret Rees (Senior Teacher)
+- talk to Helen Currie or at Church Hill Pat English (Senior Teacher) and at Low Hall, Nalinee Sabaroche, (Senior Teacher) or Margaret Rees (SENDCo)